 Fingal, like a beam from heaven, shone in the midst of his people.
 His heroes gather around him.
 He sends forth the voice of his power.
-Raise my standards on high; spread them on Lena's wind, like the fiames of an hundred hills!
-Let them sound on the winds of Erin, and remind us of the fight.
-Ye sons of the roaring streams, that pour from a thousand hills, be near the king of Morven! attend to the words of his power!
+"Raise my standards on high; spread them on Lena's wind, like the flames of an hundred hills!
+Let tuen sound on the winds of Erin, and remind us of the fight.
+Ye sons of the roaring streams, Liat pour from a thousand hills, be near the king of Morven! attend to the words of his power!
 Gaul, strongest arm of death!
-O Osear of the future fights!
+O Oscar of the future fights!
 Connal, son of the blue shields of Sora!
-Dermid, of the dark-brown hair!
-Osian, king of many songs, be near your father's arm!
-We reared the sunbeam of battle, the standard of the king!
+Dermid, of the dark-prown hair!
+Ossian, king of many sones, be near your father's arm!".
+We reared the sun-beam of battle; the standard of the king!
+Each hero exulted with joy, as, waving, it flew on the wind.
+It was studded with gold above, as the blue wide shell of the nightly sky.
+Each hero had his standard too, and each his gloomy meu!